wikimedia/mediawiki-extensions-FlaggedRevs/README.txt

 ==Prerequisites==
 * Downloaded the extension from GIT
-* MediaWiki 1.34+
+* MediaWiki 1.36+
 * Shell access

 == Setup ==
-* Run 'maintenance/populateSha1.php' if not already done.
 * Add the following line to 'LocalSettings.php': wfLoadExtension( 'FlaggedRevs' );
 * Run 'maintenance/update.php' to add the SQL tables
-* Run FlaggedRevs/maintenance/updateAutoPromote.php.
+* If you are using $wgFlaggedRevsAutopromote, run FlaggedRevs/maintenance/updateAutoPromote.php.
-  You can ignore this if you aren't using $wgFlaggedRevsAutopromote.
 * To enable article validation statistics, $wgPhpCli must be set correctly.
 This is not necessary if you set a cron job to run FlaggedRevs/maintenance/updateStats.php every so often, which is preferable.